 Also, they are very inexpensive.
 The bands can range from less then $10 to around $40.

-Regardless of if you are a beginner or a veteran fitness buff and are looking for something more convenient, this piece of equipment can be adapted to meet your needs.
-There are various brand names available, all color coded based on difficulty.
+Regardless of whether you are a beginner or a veteran fitness buff and are looking for something more convenient, this piece of equipment can be adapted to meet your needs.
+There are various brand names available, all color-coded based on difficulty.
 For those with latex sensitivity, non-latex brands are available as well.

 So what exercises can you do with resistance bands?
 The great thing is that you are limited only by your imagination.
 Here are some of our favorites!

 START: While standing, place band around your back with handles in front.
 Grasp each handle with palms facing each other.

 ACTION: Lunge forward with your LEFT foot in front and your RIGHT knee bent, as if going into a half-kneeling position.
 At the same time, press your hands forward, stretching the band around your ribs.
 Return to the standing position and relax the band back to its original length.
 Repeat with each leg in front.
 (This is an advanced move, so begin with simply mastering the lunge portion, and add the band presses as you feel comfortable.)

 RESULTS: Simulates chasing a tennis serve that’s almost out of reach.
 Great for quads, hamstrings, and a major glute blaster.
 Also works the chest and triceps, and overall balance sense.